-This is an opportunity to sacrifice one Saturday morning, March 26, to help beautify the Children’s Home campus.
+This is an opportunity to sacrifice one Saturday morning, March 25, to help beautify the Children’s Home campus.
 Lunch provided.
-For details and sign up, email Marcie at email@example.com
+For details and sign up, email Lindsey at firstname.lastname@example.org

 It takes a lot of everything to create home and healing for so many foster children.
 We invite you to join others by making a sacrifice and fast during the Lenten Season of an amount that will help Morningstar support the needs of the Children.
 We ask that you pray about an amount that you can commit to give every day during the 40 days of Lent that will represent a generous sacrifice that would be meaningful to remind you of the sacrifice of Jesus on the Cross and meaningful to the Children of Morningstar for their health and well-being.

 Come experience Lent through the Stations of the Cross.
 Thirteen of the Stations of the Cross will be positioned at the entrance of Morningstar Children’s Home from March 9 to April 9, and an open invitation is extended for individuals and groups to come and experience the actual walk through these Stations.
 Individual pieces of the artwork will be displayed, and the words and prayers provided by the Reverend Stephanie Smith, will accompany each piece of artwork to encourage individual commitment to a time of thought and prayer for your own Lenten Journey following the footsteps of Jesus Himself.